DrevilYT/BringBackDrevNET/README.md

 - But still, some games such as GTA V will not work due to their own licensing.
 - Other big games like GTA V wont work aswell.
 - Just use Steam or Epic or some shit like that man.

+## Credits
+- DrevilYT - Creator of DrevNET
+- Waybackmachine - Saving archives of the old download links (the ones provided above)

 ## Licensing
 - Since DrevNET is no longer owned by me, go do whatever the fuck you want with it. :)